obzerving/Polygen/README.md

 Given an open path (silhouette) and a centerline, this program generates (1) one side of an 'n' sided polygonal paper model; top and bottom lids for the assembled model; and (3) a wrapper for the one-sided model.

+Update: Now allows you to specify the color of solid score lines

 Installing:

 Copy polygen.inx and polygen.py into your Inkscape user extensions directory.
 Where is that?
 Open Inkscape and go to the System section of the Preferences menu (Edit --> Preferences --> System).
 You will find a User extensions item containing the path to your user extensions directory.